Close

 If a car is in an accident, people will be less interested in buying it.
 Even when repairs are perfect, it is hard to know what damage might be underneath the repaired body and a new coat of paint, so buyers typically just value vehicles at a lower price if they were involved in a crash.

-Carfax and other history reports always include information about previous accidents, and buyers and dealers take that into account when putting a value on a vehicle.
+Carfax and other history reports always include information about previous accidents, and buyers and dealers take that into account when valuing a vehicle.
 So, even if the accident wasn’t your fault, your car is likely going to be worth less after the crash, even if it has been repaired.

 Knowing how much a car is worth is often difficult, and many people just trust dealerships to have a better idea of their car’s value.
 However, it is important to look into how much your car’s diminished value claim could be worth, which inevitably means looking into how much your car should be worth before and after the accident.

-One of the main calculation methods used to find this value is known as the “17c” formula, named after an insurance form.
-Here’s how you use that calculation method:
+One of the main calculation methods used to find this value is known as the “17c” formula, named after an insurance form, which our lawyers have experience using.

 Original Value

 To calculate this “diminution in value,” you have to start with the original value of your car before the accident.
-That means looking at the Kelley Blue Book or a similar valuation manual to determine the value of your car based on the specific make, model, year, features, mileage, and other details.
+That means consulting the Kelley Blue Book or a similar valuation guide to determine your car’s value based on the specific make, model, year, features, mileage, and other details.
 When looking at this value, use the condition your car was in before the accident.

 From there, we take 10% (multiply that original value by 0.10).
-Essentially, we start by assuming your car’s value dropped 10% at the maximum, and then we adjust that down based on the damage your car suffered and the mileage on your car.
+Essentially, we start by assuming your car’s value dropped by 10% at most, and then we adjust that down based on the damage your car sustained and its mileage.

 Once you have that 10% starting value, we need to choose a “damage modifier” and a “mileage modifier.”